estarsyang/java_basic/notes.md

     1. DRY(don't not repeat yourself)
     2. Hide detail of implement, other person is easy to use.

-10. Tips in using functions
+10. Notes in using functions
     1. One functions could have 0 and many parameters, using commas to separated.
     2. Parameters could be any data type, including primivates and reference data type.
     3. Calling a method with parameters, the input parameters must be the same as the parameters of functions or compatible data type.